Home | Bookings | Contact us | About us | 3-day

 Night game drives.
 (Duration - 3 hours).
-These must be booked in advance to avoid disappointment but can be booked at the last moment subject to availability @ R 280 p.p.
-During the night drives you get a different view of wild life in the Park using powerful spotlights.
+One night game drive is included in all packages.† During the night drives you get a different view of wildlife while using a powerful spotlight.
 It is also an opportunity to spot the many nocturnal creatures that use the cover of darkness to hunt.

 Walking safaris with Kruger Park rangers.
-(Duration - 3 hours): For those with "healthy hearts" ...and who think they can outrun a lion... walking safaris are available @ R480 p.p. and should be booked in advance.
+(Duration - 3 hours): For those with "healthy hearts". †These can be booked while in the camp but are subject to availability.

 Itineraries will vary slightly as a result of seasonal and gate time changes, game movements, weather pattern & availability of accommodation etc.

 Helpful information to assist in planning your Kruger Park safari.